 |ATM||Twisted Pair, Fiber||155-2488 Mbps||Linear Bus, Star, Tree|

-Network Diagramming Software
+Network Diagram Software

 Network Protocol Overview

 Network communication has slowly evolved.
 Today's new technologies are based on the accumulation over years of technologies, which may be either still existing or obsolete.
-Because of this, the protocols which define the network communication are highly inter-related.
+Because of this, the protocols which define network communication are highly inter-related.
 Many protocols rely on others for operation.
 For example, many routing protocols use other network protocols to exchange information between routers.

-The protocols for data communication cover all areas as defined in the OSI model.
+The protocols for data communication cover all areas, as defined in the OSI model.
 However, the OSI model is only loosely defined.
 A protocol may perform the functions of one or more of the OSI layers, which introduces complexity to understanding protocols relevant to the OSI 7 layer model.
 In real-world protocols, there is some argument as to where the distinctions between layers are drawn; there is no one black and white answer.

-To develop a complete technology that is useful for the industry, very often a group of protocols is required in the same layer or across many different layers.
+To develop a comprehensive technology that is useful for the industry, a group of protocols is required in the same layer or across many different layers.
 Different protocols often describe different aspects of a single communication; taken together, these form a protocol suite.
 For example, Voice over IP (VOIP), a group of protocols developed by many vendors and standard organizations, has many protocols across the 4 top layers in the OSI model.

 Protocols can be implemented either in hardware or software or a mixture of both.
 Typically, the lower layers are implemented in hardware, with the higher layers being implemented in software.

 Protocols could be grouped into suites (or families, or stacks) by their technical functions, or origin of the protocol introduction, or both.
 A protocol may belong to one or multiple protocol suites, depending on how you categorize it.
-For example, the Gigabit Ethernet protocol IEEE 802.3z is a LAN (Local Area Network) protocol and it can also be used in MAN (Metropolitan Area Network) communications.
+For example, the Gigabit Ethernet protocol IEEE 802.3z is a LAN (Local Area Network) protocol, and it can also be used in MAN (Metropolitan Area Network) communications.